pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![pretix.eu dashboard, showing upcoming events, a button for creating a new event, the mail address of the account currently logged in, and a sidebar with the following options: Dashboard, Events, Organizers, Search, User settings, Reports, Shipping list](../assets/screens/account/dashboard.png)

 After finishing account creation and logging in to [pretix.eu/control](https://pretix.eu/control/), we are greeted by the dashboard.
-We can always come back to this page by clicking the :btn:pretix.eu: button in the bar at the top.
+We can always come back to this page by clicking the :btn-icon:i-pretix:pretix.eu: button in the bar at the top.
 Clicking the :btn:Organizers: button in the sidebar takes us to the "Organizers" page.

 <br>